 - So, finally, it means we have set two print areas of Page 1 and Page 2.

 We can set print areas for multiple pages effectively if we study this article properly.
-Please feel free to visit our official Excel learning platform ExcelDemy for further queries.
+If you have any questions or confusion, feel free to leave a comment.